 Transportation Demand Management Measure Number of Trips Credited Rationale Secure bicycle storage One peak hour trip will be credited for every 3 new bike lockers/racks installed and maintained.
 Lockers/racks must be installed within 100 feet of the building.
-Experience has shown that bicycle commuters will average using this mode one- third of the time, especially during warmer summer months.
+Experience has shown that bicycle commuters will average using this mode one-third of the time, especially during warmer summer months.
 Showers and changing rooms.
 Ten peak hour trips will be credited for each new combination shower and changing room installed.
 An additional 5 peak hour trips will be credited when installed in combination with at least 5 bike lockers 10 to 1 ratio based on cost to build and the likelihood that bicycle utilization will increase.
 Operation of a dedicated shuttle service during the peak period to a rail station or an urban residential area.
 Alternatively the development could buy into a shuttle consortium.
 One peak hour trip will be credited for each peak-hour round trip seat on the shuttle.
 Increases to two trips if a Guaranteed Ride Home Program is also in place.
 Five additional trips will be credited if the shuttle stops at a child-care facility enroute to/from the worksite.
 Yields a one-to-one ratio (one seat in a shuttle equals one auto trip reduced); utilization increases when a guaranteed ride home program is also made available.

-Charging employees for parking.
-Two peak hour trips will be credited for each parking spot charged out at \$20 per month for one year.
+Charging employees Two peak hour trips will be Yields a two-to-one ratio for parking. credited for each parking spot charged out at \$20 per month for one year.
 Money shall be used for TDM measures such as shuttles or subsidized transit tickets.
-Yields a two -to-one ratio Subsidizing transit tickets for employees.
-One peak hour trip will be credited for each transit pass that is subsidized at least \$20 per month for one year.
-Yields a one-to-one ratio (one transit pass equals one auto trip reduced).
+Subsidizing transit One peak hour trip will be credited Yields a one-to-one ratio (one for each transit pass that is tickets for employees. transit pass equals one auto trip subsidized at least \$20 per month reduced). for one year.
 One additional trip will be credited if the subsidy is increased to \$75 for parents using transit to take a child to childcare enroute to work.
-Subsidizing pedestrians/bicyclists who commute to work.
-One peak hour trip will be credited for each employee that is subsidized at least \$20 per month for one year.
-Yields a one-to-one ratio (One pedestrian/bicyclist equals one auto trip reduced.
-Creation of preferential parking for carpoolers.
-Two peak hour trips will be credited for each parking spot reserved.
-Yields a two-to-one ratio (one reserved parking spot equals a minimum of two auto trips reduced).
-Creation of preferential parking for vanpoolers.
-Seven peak hour trips will be credited for each parking spot reserved.
-Yields a seven-to-one ratio (one reserved parking spot equals a minimum of seven auto trips reduced).
-Implementation of a vanpool program.
-Seven peak hour trips will be credited for each vanpool arranged by a specific program operated at the site of the development.
-Increases to ten trips if a Guaranteed Ride Home Program is also in place.
-The average van capacity is seven.
+Subsidizing One peak hour trip will be credited Yields a one-to-one ratio (One pedestrians/bicyclists for each employee that is pedestrian/bicyclist equals one who commute to work. subsidized at least \$20 per month auto trip reduced. for one year.
+Creation of Two peak hour trips will be Yields a two-to-one ratio (one preferential parking credited for each parking spot reserved parking spot equals a for carpoolers. minimum of two auto trips reserved. reduced).
+Creation of Seven peak hour trips will be Yields a seven-to-one ratio preferential parking credited for each parking spot (one reserved parking spot for vanpoolers. equals a minimum of seven reserved. auto trips reduced).
+Implementation of a Seven peak hour trips will be The average van capacity is credited for each vanpool arranged vanpool program. seven. by a specific program operated at the site of the development.
+Increases to ten trips if a also in place.